h011o/pwn.college_Madhav/Comprehending Commands/Challenges.md

 ```

 ## What I learned
 I learnt how we can also provide paths as arguments for the cat command.
+This helps us view the content of files without having to use cd.

 # 4. grepping for a needle in a haystack
 > This challenge introduces us to the 'grep' command and asks us to use it to search for the flag among thousands of lines of text.